#AllBlackSet Hosting Clubhouse Convo With Nate Parker, Omari Hardwick & More On Provocative Police Brutality Drama ‘American Skin’

 As an American citizen, father, brother, son and artist, I felt compelled to use my platform as a filmmaker to respond to this crisis in a way that could not only promote social equity, but initiate a global culture shift that can result in the preservation of lives.
 If saving one life is the only thing this film achieves, it will have served its core purpose.”

-To hear more from Nate, and the rest of the “American Skin” cast, log onto Clubhouse Saturday, February 27 at 7 p.m.
+To hear more from Nate, and the rest of the “American Skin” cast, log onto Clubhouse for their All Black Set chat on Saturday, February 27 at 7 p.m.
 EST/4 p.m.
 PST.

 Comments